 For the next 10 years Robert was selling in South Florida galleries, and being commissioned for his paintings.
 He was also working part time as a graphic designer with various advertising agencies.
 Putting down his paintbrush in 1987, Robert got married and took a full time job as Art Director at a Coral Springs agency.
 Five years later in 1992 he started a successful marketing business that he ran with his wife for 23 years.
 In 2015, a couple of years after moving to North East Florida, Robert sold his business and was free to go back to his roots and paint.

-Since coming back to painting, Robert’s artwork has become more figurative and uses multiple sheets of layered plexiglass along with exotic papers.
-Each sheet of clear plexiglass contains a part of the final image.
-The effect creates a 3 dimensional kinetic image that moves and changes as the viewer’s perspective changes.
+Since coming back to painting, Robert’s artwork has become more figurative and uses multiple sheets of layered plexiglass.
+Each sheet of clear plexiglass contains thousands of tiny dots that create part of the final image.
+The effect creates a Neo-Pointillist 3 dimensional kinetic image that moves and changes as the viewer’s perspective changes.